-Angie Davis is a writer, director, and social entrepreneur.
-Her work is inspired by global travels, where untold stories are discovered and shared through Angie's storytelling with an ultimate goal of cultivating compassion.
+Angie Davis is a writer, director, and futurist.
+Her work is inspired by global travels, where untold stories are discovered and shared through storytelling, and dreams are deemed positive and possible.

-Angie's debut documentary environmental and social good film Double Barrel (Peru) premiered at the Santa Barbara International Film Festival before touring globally and airing on in-flight, TV, and online streaming platforms in multiple languages.
+Angie's debut documentary, environmental and social good film Double Barrel (Peru), premiered at the Santa Barbara International Film Festival before touring globally and airing on in-flight entertainment channels, TV, and online streaming platforms in multiple languages.
 Set in northern Peru, the film shares the story of her meeting of Peruvian surfer Harold Koechlin and their journey to raising environmental awareness in the oil-dominated coastal village of Lobitos in order to preserve the surf for generations to come.
 The film succeeded in helping the locals raise funds to induct the surf breaks of Lobitos into Peru's national registry of protected waves, a historical accomplishment.

 Angie's second film, TV documentary feature The Laps: Tasmania, follows two Australian surfer dads around the rugged island of Tasmania with no cash, no car, no phone, and just 10 personal items each.
 With two weeks to circumnavigate the island, the cast discover the kindness of humans and the benefits of minimalism along their way.
 Premiering to a sold out Australian audience, the film is currently screening globally to positive acclaim.